tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Mutt lunged.

-A surge of violence—muzzle strapped tight, body lunging forward—Mutt slammed his head against Ryan’s side, ramming into him again and again.
+It was a surge of violence, even with the muzzle strapped tight.
+A blur of black as Mutt’s body lunged forward.
+The muzzled face rammed against Ryan’s side, brutally smashing into him again and again.

 Ryan screamed.
 The dog was silent, except for the mechanical snapping of his jaws, working beneath the muzzle.
 Spittle flying.